Peaked cap: Russia

 Russia was the first country to adopt the peaked cap.
 The official act of adopting the cap for military use was made by Alexander I of Russia in 1811.
 During the Napoleonic Wars, various early versions of the peaked cap were in use in the Russian army.
 Imperial Russia abandoned the cap for a short period in the second half of the 19th century for a forage cap similar to the one used by Americans during their civil war, but the peaked cap soon returned.
 Early soldiers' peaked caps were, in fact, peakless, hence the nickname солдатский блин (soldier's flapjack) for the headgear; officers' caps had peaks from the start and looked like modern peaked caps.
 The peakless version remained in use in the Russian navy under the name of beskozyrka (literally "peakless one") and is still worn by Russian seamen.
 Also during the Imperial period, peaked caps were introduced as part of government officials' uniforms.
 Serfs and peasants adopted an almost identical hat into their fashion after the Napoleonic Wars, known as a kartuz.

 In 1914, peakless caps were abolished everywhere in Russian armed forces except the Navy, and modern peaked caps were issued to all soldiers.
 However, after the October Revolution of 1917, it was replaced in Red Army field uniforms by the budenovka, and later by the garrison cap.
 The dress uniforms, on the other hand, retained this headgear, and various paramilitary Soviet agencies like the NKVD or VOKhR kept using it in all uniforms.
 Agencies like railway workers, firemen, pilots, mining supervisors, foresters, customs officers in the Soviet Union also were organised along military lines and wore uniforms with peaked caps of various designs.

-In 1990s, the Russian peaked cap was redesigned and widely issued to the armed forces and police.
+In the 1990s, the Russian peaked cap was redesigned and widely issued to the armed forces and police.
 Caps of this shape are most associated with Russia among foreigners, since they are large and high.
 In 2012, after army general Sergey Shoygu was appointed Minister of Defence, the design of the peaked cap was changed again to a lower and more proportional style.

+Serbia

+Peaked caps are worn by non-commissioned officers and officers of the Serbian Army (including the Serbian River Flotilla) and the Serbian Air Force and Air Defence.
+Women wear a different style.

+Syria

+Peaked caps are worn by commissioned officers of the four service branches as part of their full-dress uniform, the Syrian Arab Armed Forces typically wear berets as part of their service uniform. the Syrian Arab Military Police notably wear red covers on their peaked caps.